MDMA (Ecstasy/Molly) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Difficulty concentrating

-Although there is no definitive treatment for Ecstasy/Molly addiction, the NIDA reports that behavioral therapy is helpful for clients who are seeking a life of sobriety.
+Although there is no definitive treatment for ecstasy addiction, the NIDA reports that behavioral therapy is helpful for clients who are seeking a life of sobriety.

-Before any type of addiction treatment can begin, most people will need to complete a medically assisted detox program to achieve a stable state of sobriety.
-If a person believes that he or she is addicted to MDMA, he or she may need to complete drug detox before enrolling in a drug and alcohol rehab program.
+Before any type of ecstasy treatment can begin, most people will need to complete a medically assisted detox program to achieve a stable state of sobriety.
+If a person believes that he or she is addicted to MDMA, he or she may need to complete ecstasy detox before enrolling in a drug and alcohol rehab program.

-Medically assisted detox programs help clients achieve sobriety by treating uncomfortable withdrawal symptoms associated with MDMA withdrawal, including:
+Medically assisted detox programs help clients achieve sobriety by treating uncomfortable ecstasy withdrawal symptoms, including:

 - Panic attacks